dianalabgr/amrprediction/demo/Readme.md

 ~/annotate_newAssemblies/Snakefile_annotation_newAssemblies

 Replace the path for ProcessNewAssemblies_nedded_files to the full path in your local machine (e.g. my full path is /home/argis/Desktop/pasteur/amr_prediction_project/paper/github/Demo/ProcessNewAssemblies_nedded_files)
+Make a replace all as it is many times in the file.

 ---